 In addition to the tithe the Scriptures emphasize our obligation to bring offerings to the Lord.
-The withholding of offerings is classed with the withholding of the tithe and is called robbery.
-(Mal.
-3:8.)
+The withholding of offerings is classed with the withholding of the tithe and is called robbery (Mal.
+3: 8).
 The Seventh-day Adventist Church has from its early days followed the practice of giving liberal offerings to the cause of God.
 Great prosperity and blessing have attended the work as a result.
 Men of wealth, professional men with larger incomes, farmers, laborers, ministers and workers, including the converts in other lands where wages are small, have all united in generously supporting the cause by giving offerings in proportion to their incomes.

-Sabbath School Offerings.-Our most suitable and widely used method of regular systematic giving is through our Sabbath schools.
-The Sabbath school offerings are devoted to our mission work.
-Sabbath by Sabbath large sums are contributed through this channel.
+Sabbath School Offerings.-Our most widely used method of regular systematic giving is through our Sabbath schools.
+The Sabbath school offerings are devoted to our world mission work.
+Sabbath by Sabbath large sums come in through this channel.

-Other Offerings.-Other offerings are taken from time to time for foreign mission work and for general and local enterprises.

-When any offering is taken for foreign missions or for general or local enterprise, all monies placed in the offering plate, unless otherwise indicated by the donor, shall be counted as part of that particular offering.
+Other Offerings.-Other offerings are taken from time to time for world mission work and for general and local enterprises.
+When any offering is taken for world mission work or for general or local enterprise, all moneys placed in the offering plate, unless otherwise indicated by the donor, shall be counted as part of that particular offering.

-Special Gifts to Fields .- The financial support of the worldwide mission work of the church is based on the budget system.
+Special Gifts to Fields .- The financial support of the worldwide work of the church is based on the budget system.
 Appropriations are made to the various fields on the basis of budgeted needs.
 This is a fair and equitable method of distributing the funds.
 It ensures every field's receiving a just share.
 Where special gifts outside the regular budget plan are made to a particular field, a disparity is created to the disadvantage of all the other fields.
 If such gifts are given for the purpose of starting new work, the work thus started would languish when the special gift was used up, or it would have to be included in the budget for its future support.
 Thus other fields, with perhaps greater needs, but without the opportunity of making them known, would be deprived of their equitable part of general funds, which would be diverted to care for work started by special gifts.
-The entire history of this cause has proved over and over again the wisdom of having our members generously and loyally give their offerings and gifts through the accepted channels, with the satisfaction of knowing that every mission field shares in the benefits of such giving.
+The entire history of this cause has proved over and over again the wisdom of having our members generously and loyally give their offerings and gifts through the accepted channels, with the satisfaction of knowing that every field shares in the benefits of such giving.

-Assisting the Needy.-Offerings for the poor and needy are taken to assist the members of the church who may require assistance.
-The church should take a benevolent attitude toward worthy members who are in need, as well as assisting other charitable agencies in caring for the needy in their various communities.
+Assisting the Needy .- Offerings for the poor and

+needy are taken to assist the members of the church who may require help.
+As far as possible a reserve should be kept in this fund for emergency cases.
+However, the church should take a benevolent attitude toward all in need, and the church board may make appropriations from the church fund for the needy to assist the health and welfare work carried on by the church for families in the community.